Frank Rusagara: 2014 Arrest and Sentence

 Frank Rusagara was arrested on August 18, 2014.
 It was claimed by the prosecution that Rusagara had criticized President Paul Kagame, had made complimentary remarks about the Rwanda National Congress (an exiled opposition group), and had called the country a “police state” and a “banana republic.”

 On January 5, 2016, he was tried jointly in the Kanombe Military High Court with his brother-in-law Colonel Tom Byabagamba, the former head of the Presidential Guard unit, as well as his driver, retired Sergeant François Kabayiza.
 On March 31, 2016, the court found Rusagara guilty of all charges against him and sentenced him to 20 years imprisonment.

 In December 2019, the Court of Appeal in Kigali upheld his conviction while reducing his sentence to 15 years.
 He will be released in 2029.
-During the appeal, he told the court that he was subject to solitary and confinement and close surveillance by cameras.
+During the appeal, he told the court that he was subject to solitary confinement and close surveillance by cameras.

 Rusagara’s arrest was part of a series of arrests against former members of Rwanda’s ruling party, the Rwandan Patriotic Front, who have been critical of the government.